hari-cris-b/anwarskitchen/DATABASE.md

 ### Overview
 - Super admins have top-level system access
-- Can manage all franchises and their settings
+- Can manage all franchises, settings and their  Revenue datas
 - Access controlled through dedicated super_admin table
 - Special functions for privileged operations

-### Security Features
-- Dedicated RLS policies for super admin access
-- Only super admins can add new super admins
-- All super admin actions are logged
-- Authentication-level checks using check_super_admin function
-- Role exclusivity enforcement via triggers

 ### Role Management